Inclusive Decisions for Equal and Accountable Society

 In Ukraine, as in many other countries, political decisions on disability-related issues do not always satisfy the needs of those they are aimed at.
 Existing legislative regulations are often ignored due to the inefficiency of the services provision system, lack of control over the activities of authorities and lack of awareness among government representatives and wider society.
 These problems can be addressed through more active engagement of people with disabilities and disability focused organisations in the decision making processes as partners of authorities.

-The goal of the IDEAS project is to build an inclusive society by strengthening the role and capacity of disability focused civil society organisations to participate in the policy making process for better representation of the interests of people with disabilities and the protection of their rights.
-The project is financed by the European Union and implemented by the British Council in Armenia, Azerbaijan, Georgia, Jordan, Lebanon, Ukraine and the UK.
+The goal of the IDEAS project was to build an inclusive society by strengthening the role and capacity of disability focused civil society organisations to participate in the policy making process for better representation of the interests of people with disabilities and the protection of their rights.
+The project was financed by the European Union and implemented by the British Council in Armenia, Azerbaijan, Georgia, Jordan, Lebanon, Ukraine and the UK.